Celestial071/Switch_Pad/README.md

 1. Arduino Starts from a garbage value and will only stabilize after a while.
 2. using state change to register button presses has resulted in no new data being register.
 3. Currently arduino initializes the handshaking so if by any chance the program closes you will have to rerun the program and also reconnect the arduino to reconnect.

+I will provide the circuit diagram and component after the switchpad is fully functional.
+Thank you.